+Course Title Summer School - Preparation for the specialisation tracks

+Module ID 4EMINENT205

+Responsible Lecturer Prof. Dr. Haring Bolívar, Prof. Dr. Konstantinos Petridis, Prof. Dr. Luis Pereira, Prof. Dr. Raphaël Canals, Prof. Dr. Sarunas Paulikas

+University University of Siegen

+Semester 2

+Relation to curriculum Mandatory course

+Credit points (ECTS) 3

+Teaching type Face-to-face lectures

-Course Title Summer School - Preparation for the specialisation 4EMINENT205 Responsible Lecturer Prof. Dr. Haring Bolivar, Prof. Dr. Konstantinos Petridis, Prof. Dr. Luis Pereira, Prof. Dr. Raphael Canais, Prof. Dr. Salunas Paulikas Somostor Polation to curriculum Z Mandatory cource Teaching type Face-to-tace lectures vvorkioad homework time: 50h, total number of estimated working hours: 90 h Course description The scope of the summer school is to facilitate students' transition from the 2nd to the 3rd semester.
+Workload Lecture: 40h Additional individual work of the student / homework time: 50h, total number of estimated working hours: 90 h

+Course description The scope of the summer school is to facilitate students' transition from the 2nd to the 3rd semester.
 In preparation to the school, each student will develop an individual research statement which summarises their individual perception of current challenges and the potential of their planned field of specialisation in general, and what they individually intend to contribute to the field.
 The school will provide general keynote lectures and general methodological training (scientific work, ethics) in morning sessions.
 During afternoon sessions, students will be separated in five groups according to their chosen specialisation.
 Each group will receive topical lessons by representatives of the universities offering the respective specialisation track, in order to homogenise the individual knowledge base of each student and provide fundamental methodological expertise.
 Guest lecturers from industry will be invited to give lectures in order to provide hands-on experience of challenges and expectations in the field.
 In addition, fourth-semester students from each specialisation track will be invited to the school to present their master's projects to their peers and to the new student generation.
-Learning Outcomes The students will: Have a deep understandingof the underlying theoretical and experimental challenges of their specialisation track.
-Understand and be able to apply fundamental methodologies of the specialisation field.

-Be able to contextualise and discuss current developments in the field of their specialisation track.
+Learning Outcomes The students will: • Have a deep understanding of the underlying theoretical and experimental challenges of their specialisation track. • Understand and be able to apply fundamental methodologies of the specialisation field. • Be able to contextualise and discuss current developments in the field of their specialisation track.

 Be able to analyse future trends and demands in academic and industrial research & development in the field of their specialisation track.
 Be able to write an analytic statement of a research field.
 Understand the expectations and perspective of a master thesis, and gain overview of potential master thesis topics, also in conjunction with industrial partners.
 Assessment method Oral Examination (2/3) and individual assessment of the individual research field summary (1/3) Literature Will be announced.